 Our Clinical Team

 We are a group of mental health therapists who partner with complimentary wellness providers to collaboratively offer holistic treatment options to our clients.
 Our mental health team includes licensed reproductive and women’s mental health therapists as well as highly skilled graduate-level and postgraduate interns.
-The PWCB also offers reproductive psychiatry, acupuncture, naturopathic medicine, and lactation support.
+The PWCB also offers reproductive psychiatry, acupuncture, naturopathic medicine, OT, and lactation support.

 We are here to support you.